reflectoring/reflectoring.github.io/content/blog/2023/2023-03-13-apollo-graphql-nodejs-server.md

 The type `Query` is the root of the `schema`.
 The above code defines a single field `greetings` of type String, GraphQL schema supports scalar types like String, Int, Float, Boolean, and ID so we can use them directly in our schema.

-We also used `graphql-tag` to parse our GraphQL query template.
+We also used `graphql-tag` this allows us write GraphQL queries and mutations as template literals which are then parsed as abstract syntax tree (AST) that represents the query.
+This AST can then be passed to a GraphQL client or server, such as Apollo.
+It allows us to embed GraphQL queries and mutations directly into our code in a simple and efficient manner.

-To access `typeDefs` outside the module, `typeDefs` template was exported using `module.exports`.
+ALso to access `typeDefs` outside the module, `typeDefs` template was exported using `module.exports`.

 Next, We need to tell the GraphQL server what to retrieve and how to process our query.
 To do this we will use resolvers.